 “Double Digit” here means that Alpina replaced normal hour markers with the double-digit minute market (Praesto did the same feat with their Modern Fliegeruhr Aviator, but it was not available at the moment of writing this review.)

 With this kind of design, the Swiss brand puts an additional emphasis on its chronograph complication implicitly stating that the chronograph seconds hand, however thin it is, is more important here than the hour and minute hands.

 Speaking of which, I must point out that the hour and minute hands are radically different on models with black-and-grey and black-and-red color schemes.
 While the first sports more or less normal hands filled with grey Superluminova, the second has both hands skeletonized, thus making the chronograph function even more visually important.
 However, with the black-and-red featuring no lume on the hands, its nighttime legibility is not even problematic: it is basically non-existent if you don’t plan to always carry a flashlight on you while wearing this timepiece.

-Also, you may consider this an tired man’s ranting, but I don’t really see the point in the model with skeletonized hands: it just sort of defeats the whole idea of a “sporty” timekeeper, which is supposed to be visually imposing and more or less rugged, but also versatile enough to use it in most imaginable scenarios (safe, perhaps, for zombie apocalypses and nuclear holocaust) without any sort of crutches and pointless excuses.
+Also, you may consider this a tired man’s ranting, but I don’t see the point in the model with skeletonized hands: it just sort of defeats the whole idea of a “sporty” timekeeper, which is supposed to be visually imposing and more or less rugged, but also versatile enough to use it in most imaginable scenarios (safe, perhaps, for zombie apocalypses and the nuclear holocaust) without any sort of crutches and pointless excuses.
 So, perhaps the model with the more normal grey lume on its hands is a more rational choice for a person who wants to use this gadget primarily as a watch, not a sort of overpriced vehicle for delivering personal statements.